-- remote_agsyhol: The remote version of AgsyHOL runs on Geoff Sutcliffe's Miami servers [19]. - remote_e: The remote version of E runs on Geoff Sutcliffe's Miami servers [19]. - remote_e_sine: E-SInE is a metaprover developed by Kryštof Hoder [10] based on E. It runs on Geoff Sutcliffe's Miami servers. - remote_e_tofof: E-ToFoF is a metaprover developed by Geoff Sutcliffe [18] based on E running on his Miami servers.
-This ATP supports the TPTP typed first-order format (TFF0).
-The remote version of E-ToFoF runs on Geoff Sutcliffe's Miami servers. - remote_iprover: The remote version of iProver runs on Geoff Sutcliffe's Miami servers [19]. - remote_iprover_eq: The remote version of iProver-Eq runs on Geoff Sutcliffe's Miami servers [19]. - remote_leo2: The remote version of LEO-II runs on Geoff Sutcliffe's Miami servers [19]. - remote_leo3: The remote version of Leo-III runs on Geoff Sutcliffe's Miami servers [19]. - remote_pirate: Pirate is a highly experimental first-order resolution prover developed by Daniel Wand.
-The remote version of Pirate run on a private server he generously set up. - remote_satallax: The remote version of Satallax runs on Geoff Sutcliffe's Miami servers [19]. - remote_snark: SNARK is a first-order resolution prover developed by Stickel et al. [17].
-It supports the TPTP typed first-order format (TFF0).
-The remote version of SNARK runs on Geoff Sutcliffe's Miami servers. - remote_vampire: The remote version of Vampire runs on Geoff Sutcliffe's Miami servers. - remote_waldmeister: Waldmeister is a unit equality prover developed by Hillenbrand et al. [9].
+- remote_agsyhol: The remote version of agsyHOL runs on Geoff Sutcliffe's Miami servers [15]. - remote_alt_ergo: The remote version of Alt-Ergo runs on Geoff Sutcliffe's Miami servers [15]. - remote_e: The remote version of E runs on Geoff Sutcliffe's Miami servers [15]. - remote_iprover: The remote version of iProver runs on Geoff Sutcliffe's Miami servers [15]. - remote_leo2: The remote version of LEO-II runs on Geoff Sutcliffe's Miami servers [15]. - remote_leo3: The remote version of Leo-III runs on Geoff Sutcliffe's Miami servers [15]. - remote_waldmeister: Waldmeister is a unit equality prover developed by Hillenbrand et al. [9].
 It can be used to prove universally quantified equations using unconditional equations, corresponding to the TPTP CNF UEQ division.
-The remote version of Waldmeister runs on Geoff Sutcliffe's Miami servers.
+The remote version of Waldmeister runs on Geoff Sutcliffe's Miami servers. - remote_zipperposition: The remote version of Zipperposition runs on Geoff Sutcliffe's Miami servers.

-By default, Sledgehammer runs a subset of CVC4, E, E-SInE, SPASS, Vampire, veriT, and Z3 in parallel, either locally or remotely-depending on the number of processor cores available and on which provers are actually installed.
-It is generally a good idea to run several provers in parallel.
+By default, Sledgehammer runs a subset of CVC4, E, SPASS, Vampire, veriT, and Z3 in parallel, either locally or remotely-depending on the number of processor cores available and on which provers are actually installed.
+It is generally desirable to run several provers in parallel.

-$prover = \langle string \rangle$
+$$prover = \langle string \rangle$$